Zoltán Kodály: Missa Brevis, Pange Lingua, Evening Song

 Join LCS in the beautiful ‘Arts and Crafts’ church of Holy Trinity for a musical feast from Eastern Europe.
 Hungarian composer Zoltán Kodály wrote his glorious Missa Brevis as a gift for his wife while they were in hiding in a war-torn Budapest.
 His love of the human voice shines through in the work’s soaring soprano lines and exquisite vocal harmonies.
 We also perform Kodály’s Pange Lingua and his pretty folk tune arrangement, Evening Song.

-Tonight’s works by Arvo Pärt, Alleluia-Tropus and Which was the Son of… reveal his distinctive soundscape, often termed “holy minimalism”, as bell-like voices blend with pure melodic lines to create a simple meditative stillness.
+Alleluia-Tropus by Arvo Pärt, is typical of his distinctive soundscape, often termed “holy minimalism”, as bell-like voices blend with pure melodic lines to create a simple meditative stillness.
+Which was the Son of… reveals Pärt’s playful side in this lively, inventive and delightful piece based on Old Testament names.
 Henryk Górecki’s joyous Totus Tuus is a delight for singers and audiences alike.

 – – –

 Tickets are available using the Ticketsource link above, on the door, and are also available from the Cadogan Hall box office, but please note that an additional booking fee applies.